 We have to go to a commercial break.

-In one of these bites, he talks about a letter the Clinton administration sent to the Iranians.
+In one of these bites, he talks about a letter the Clinton administration sent to the Iranians that is just, I mean, it's totally believable, but it is nevertheless shocking.

 We'll save that for you tomorrow.

-Quick timeout now back in just a jiffy to close it out.
+Back in just a jiffy to close it out.

-And we have to get out of here and move on, but we will be back uh tomorrow do it all over again.
+I have to get out of here and move on, but we will be back tomorrow.

-And we'll have the ditto cam on.
+And we'll have the Ditto Cam on.

-I promise tomorrow I'll make it all three hours, asking me to do a fourth hour now to do the Louis Free stuff, and I uh believe me, I would much rather do that than what I've got to do.
+I promise tomorrow I'll make it all three hours asking me to do a fourth hour now to do the Louis Free stuff.

 But I can't.

-But I'll I'll make it up.
+But I'll make it up.

-I'll give you a fourth hour at uh at so well, I've got to go to New York.
+Well, I've got to go to New York.

-Uh I'll give you a fourth hour soon to make up for it.
+So I'll give you a fourth hour soon to make up for it.